fabiodellanna/docsify-poc/docs/README.md

 ##### ISR reference number

-For the ISR reference number, the following data format is valid (excerpt from the PostFinance manual on “Record Structures – electronic Services”) [www.postfinance.ch/content/dam/pf/de/doc/consult/manual/dldata/efin\_recdescr\_man\_en.pdf](www.postfinance.ch/content/dam/pf/de/doc/consult/manual/dldata/efin_recdescr_man_en.pdf)
+For the ISR reference number, the following data format is valid (excerpt from the PostFinance manual on "Record Structures – electronic Services") [www.postfinance.ch/content/dam/pf/de/doc/consult/manual/dldata/efin\_recdescr\_man\_en.pdf](www.postfinance.ch/content/dam/pf/de/doc/consult/manual/dldata/efin_recdescr_man_en.pdf)

 * Reference number
 * 84
 * 9(27)
 * For 5-digit ISR customer numbers 000000000000999999999999999
 * For 9-digit ISR customer numbers 99999999999999999999999999P
 * Mandatory: The reference number is printed on the processing document in blocks of 5, whereby leading zeros can be suppresses.
 The details must be entered in the field with right alignment, empty positions must be extended with leading zeros.
-Reference numbers with the value “0” (zero) will be rejected.
+Reference numbers with the value "0" (zero) will be rejected.
 We recommaned that you recalculate and compare the check digit (modulo 10, recursive).

 ##### Yellow Account with inpayment slip (TransactionType 1)